The Home of Education, Arts, Resources, and Technology

 Our building was constructed in 1959 without accommodations for accessibility.
 We are currently working on plans for a ADA compliant ramp and lift system for our building.
 We hope to accomplish these accommodations in the very near future.

-As our building serves as a hub for various groups, including young children and those who may be immunocompromised, we require masks to be worn in all of our buildings regardless of vaccination status.
+As our building serves as a hub for various groups, including young children and those who may be immunocompromised, we recommend that masks to be worn in all of our buildings, but it is not required.
 Thank you for your cooperation in helping to keep our community safe and healthy!